Alteryx-ACEs/ACE-Alteryx-Macros/README.md

 ## Contributing macros

 1. [Fork this project][fork] to your account.
-2. [Create a branch][branch] for the change you intend to make.
-3. Make your changes to your fork.
-Please limit your changes to one macro modification per pull request.
+2. Make your changes to your fork.
+Please limit your changes to modification of one macro per pull request.
 Adding multiple new files at once is fine.
-4. [Send a pull request][pr] from your fork’s branch to our `main` branch.
+3. [Send a pull request][pr] from your fork to the `main` branch.

 Using the web-based interface to make changes is fine too, and will help you by automatically forking the project and prompting to send a pull request too.